davisdude/mlib/README.md

     - `Area = MLib.Circle.GetArea( 1 )`

 #####MLib.Circle.CheckPoint
-- Checks whether or not a point is within a circle.
+- Checks whether or not a point is on the outer-edge of a circle.
 - Synopsis:
   - `MLib.Circle.CheckPoint( CircleX, CircleY, Radius, x, y )`
 - Arguments: